sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

 the archive is available on a Sage mirror can do so by configuring their Sage tree using ``./configure --enable-download-from-upstream-url``.
-Then Sage will fall back to downloading package tarballs from the ``upstream_url``.
+Then Sage will fall back to downloading package tarballs from the ``upstream_url`` after trying all Sage mirrors.
+(To speed up this process,  trim ``upstream/mirror_list`` to fewer mirrors.)
 It is then no longer necessary to manually download upstream tarballs.

 Utility script to create packages